Sleepaway Camp (film series): Home media

-For the first three Sleepaway Camp movies, early home video releases were made available.
+For the first three Sleepaway Camp films, early home video releases were made available.
 Each of the films from the original trilogy have been released in several countries around the world.
 In the United States, Sleepaway Camp was released not long following its theatrical exhibition.
 Its sequels Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland were released on VHS format via Nelson Entertainment in October 1988 and December 15, 1989 respectively.
 In the United Kingdom, Sleepaway Camp was released on pre-cert VHS.
 Sleepaway Camp II and III were both released in cut versions under the titles Nightmare Vacation II and III.
 In part 2, the scenes removed were the tongue removal scene and Ally's drowning in the toilet scene.
 Both II and III were released via Futuristic Entertainment in the UK in the early 1990s.
 Both these versions were again released on DVD in the UK via 23rd Century Entertainment in low quality and still in their cut versions.